 Osiris provides a familiar DSL for defining HTTP endpoints, inspired by libraries like Sinatra and SparkJava.

-Osiris provides plugins for Maven and Gradle that:
+Osiris provides plugins for Maven and Gradle to:

 Osiris includes a local server so applications can be developed and debugged without being deployed to AWS.